-Just like reds and whites, rosé pairs well with food.
-Like really well.
-It doesn’t matter if it’s an outdoor brunch, a picnic, or even a barbecue.
 Our rosé flavors fall closer to the white side of things, so light, fresh foods are a surefire hit — think fish, seafood, and salads.
-But don’t confuse this rosé with a light spritzer — the strong fruitiness is enough to hold its own.
-Don’t be afraid to compliment with most bold Louisiana dishes or an epic charcuterie spread.
+But this rosé is no light spritzer — the strong fruitiness is enough to hold its own.
+Don’t be afraid to compliment with bold Louisiana dishes or an epic charcuterie spread.